How to Write a Business Plan: Organization Structure

 Organizational Structure: Responsibilities

 In the job responsibility section, I usually structure this portion as a bullet-pointed list.
-At the top, I put the title such as CEO, project manager, or job title.
+At the top, I put the title, such as CEO, project manager, or job title.
 Following this, I list the responsibilities and expectations for each position.
-Not only does this help show structure and foresight for the company.
-But also, this will help management divvy up duties for the business.
+Not only does this help show structure and foresight for the company, but it will also help management divvy up duties for the business.

 Organizational Structure: Resume

 The resume section is for senior managers and owners.
-By including resumes, supporting documentation is available for claims made related to experience.
-For example, if the CEO claims to have 20 years of experience in the industry, then the resume will show where this experience came from.
-This adds credibility to previous claims made.
+By including resumes, supporting documentation is available for claims related to experience.
+For example, if the CEO claims to have 20 years of experience in the industry, then the resume will show where this experience came from, adding credibility to previous claims.

 Organizational Structure: Compensation

 Compensation is sometimes necessary to include in the organizational structure component.
-Investors expect management to be compensated and employees as well.
+Investors expect management and employees to be compensated.
 However, excessive compensation is often an issue with startups and established businesses.
-By showing reasonable compensation for each position, not only will a solid understanding of the pay for each position be shown, but restraint for compensation by the management team and ownership may be highlighted as well.
+By showing reasonable compensation for each position, a solid understanding of the pay for each position will be shown, and restraint for compensation by the management team and ownership may also be highlighted.

 Organizational Structure: Achievements

 This final section is almost like a cherry on top of the cake.
-By this point, the reader should be well-versed in the experience and expertise of ownership and the management team.
+By this point, the reader should be well-versed in the ownership and management team's experience and expertise.
 Adding achievements highlights their expertise in their chosen industry.

 Organizational Structure Example